XuHwang/xuhwang.github.io/_pages/about.md

 # 🔥 News
+- *2024.04*: &nbsp;🎉🎉 Our method for weak exploration to strong exploitation for LLM agents is released in [Arxiv](https://arxiv.org/abs/2404.07456).
+- *2024.03*: &nbsp;🎉🎉 Our demo paper for the toolkit **RecAI** for bridging LLM and Recommendation Systems is accepted by [WWW 2024](https://www2024.thewebconf.org/).
+The project is released in [Github](https://github.com/microsoft/RecAI).
 - *2024.02*: &nbsp;🎉🎉 Our survey for the planning ability of LLM agents is released in [Arxiv](https://arxiv.org/abs/2402.02716).
 - *2024.01*: &nbsp;🎉🎉 Our work for the data-centric multi-objective recommendation *[MoRec](https://arxiv.org/abs/2310.13260)* is accepted by [WWW 2024](https://www2024.thewebconf.org/), accept rate 20.2%.
 <!-- - *2023.10*: &nbsp;🎉🎉 Our work for the data-centric multi-objective recommendation *[MoRec](https://arxiv.org/abs/2310.13260)* is released in [Arxiv](https://arxiv.org/abs/2310.13260).  -->